-The first-round Stanley Cup playoff clash between the New Jersey Devils and the Carolina Hurricanes will take place on April 27 at the Prudential Center.
+The first-round playoff encounter in the Stanley Cup between the New Jersey Devils and the Carolina Hurricanes will take place on April 27 at the Prudential Center.
 The series score is 2-1 in favor of Carolina.
 New Jersey vs. Carolina: prediction and betting odds, statistics.

 New Jersey Devils

-New Jersey claimed their first victory in the series, defeating Carolina at home in overtime with a score of 3-2.
+New Jersey claimed their first victory in the series, defeating Carolina on home ice in overtime with a 3-2 scoreline.
 The decisive goal was scored by Simon Nemec.
-This marks the team's first win in their last five home games in the NHL.
-It's also worth noting that the club has one of the lowest goals scored in regulation time in the current playoffs, with a total of four goals in the last three matches.
+This marks the team's first win in their last five home NHL games.
+It's also worth noting that the club has one of the lowest scoring records in regulation time in the current playoffs: a total of four goals in the last three matches.

 -

-New Jersey has scored no more than two goals in regulation time in 8 of their last 9 NHL home games.
+New Jersey has not scored more than two goals in regulation time in 8 of their last 9 NHL home games.

 -

-In 7 of the last 9 home NHL games involving New Jersey, no more than six goals were scored in regulation time.
+In 7 of the last 9 home NHL matches involving New Jersey, no more than six goals were scored in regulation time.

 -

-As hosts, the team has conceded at least 2 goals in regulation time in their last 6 head-to-head meetings in the league.
+As hosts, the team has conceded at least 2 goals in regulation time in the last 6 head-to-head league meetings.

 Carolina Hurricanes

-Rod Brind'Amour's team failed to build on their success in the series against New Jersey.
-Notably, this marks the team's seventh consecutive away defeat in the league.
-However, their defensive play remains strong, as they rank second for the fewest goals conceded in the current playoffs, with only five goals allowed in the last three matches, including overtime.
+Rod Brind'Amour's side failed to capitalize on their series lead against New Jersey: notably, this is the team's seventh consecutive away loss in the league.
+However, it's worth highlighting their strong defensive play, as they rank second in the playoffs for the fewest goals conceded: only five goals allowed in the last three matches, including overtime.

 -

-The club has lost 8 of their last 9 NHL away games (1 in shootouts, 1 in OT).
+The club has lost 8 of their last 9 NHL matches as the visiting team (1 in shootouts, 1 in OT).

 -

-The team has conceded at least three goals in regulation time in 6 of their last 7 away NHL matches.
+The team has conceded at least three goals in regulation time in 6 of their last 7 away NHL games.

 -

-In 7 of the last 9 away NHL games involving Carolina, at least six goals were scored in regulation time.
+In 7 of the last 9 away NHL matches involving Carolina, at least six goals were scored in regulation time.

 New Jersey vs. Carolina: Match Prediction

-Sheldon Keefe's team is currently alternating between wins and losses, including at home, but they strive to ensure the opponent's net is not left unscathed on their ice.
-In 11 of their last 12 NHL home games, New Jersey has scored at least two goals in regulation time.
-Regarding head-to-head meetings at home, a similar result can be noted: the club scored at least two goals in 12 of 13 NHL matches in regulation time.
+Sheldon Keefe's team currently alternates between wins and losses, including in home games.
+However, on their home ice, the team strives to find the back of the net: in 11 of their last 12 NHL matches, New Jersey has scored at least two goals in 60 minutes.
+In head-to-head home encounters, a similar trend is observed: the club has scored at least two goals in 12 of 13 NHL matches in regulation time.

-Carolina is also going through a challenging period, but despite this, the team's overall goal-scoring statistics continue to improve with almost every match.
-In 10 of their last 12 NHL away games, the club has scored at least 2 goals in regulation time.
-In head-to-head encounters, Rod Brind'Amour's team does not lag behind: in 10 of 11 away matches, they scored at least two goals in regulation time.
+Carolina is also experiencing a challenging period, but despite this, the team's overall goal-scoring statistics are improving with almost every match: in 10 of 12 encounters, the club has scored at least 2 goals in regulation time as the visiting team in the NHL.
+In personal encounters, Rod Brind'Amour's side has also been consistent: in 10 of 11 matches as the visitors, the team has scored at least two goals in 60 minutes.

-In my view, the trend of goal-scoring will continue, and both teams will strive to capitalize on every scoring opportunity in the upcoming match.
+In my opinion, the trend regarding the number of goals scored will continue, and both teams will strive to capitalize on every scoring opportunity in the upcoming match.

 My prediction: Both teams to score over 1.5 – yes